 Catheter Urine Sample Collection Procedure for NMC OSCE Exam

 In this article, we are going to discuss about Catheter Urine Sample Collection or CUS which you may get as a skill to demonstrate for your NMC OSCE Exam.
 This is a very simple procedure.
-Time limit allowed is 15 minutes.
+Time limit allowed is 8 minutes which was previously 15 minutes.
 You should note that Catheter Urine Sample Collection is a clean procedure.
 Main things to consider is wearing of apron while touching catheter, clamping & unclamping of catheter tubing, wiping of sampling part twice and non touch technique of transferring urine from your syringe to sample bottle.

 Catheter Urine Sample Collection Procedure for NMC OSCE